On Single-Antenna Rayleigh Block-Fading Channels at Finite Blocklength: High-SNR Approximations of Dispersions

 as $\rho\to\infty$.
 (To obtain $\mathsf{E}[\log Z_1]$, we interchange limit and expectation, which can be justified by the dominated convergence theorem.)
 Since $Z_1$ and $Z_2$ are independent, we have that

-It remains to show that we can swap limit (as $\rho\to\infty$) and expectation.
+It remains to show that we can swap limit and expectation.
 To this end, we next argue that the dominated convergence theorem applies.
-Indeed, proceeding similarly as in Appendix~\ref{app:second_moment}, we conclude that for every $\rho_0>0$ and $\rho\geq\rho_0$
+Indeed, proceeding similarly as in Appendix~\ref{app:second_moment}, we note that for every $\rho_0>0$ and $\rho\geq\rho_0$